These tips for summer screen time will help you and your kids thrive this summer!

 Remember, this is what works for us.
 It may not work well for you and that is okay.
 I am sharing this simply so you can see it in action and take ideas from this.

 This is what works for us.
-It has been the right amount of screens to give us some structure but freedom.
-In seasons where the kids were younger and they napped, I would have them go on screens as I made dinner.
+It has been the right amount of screens to give us some structure and freedom.
+In seasons when the kids were younger and they napped, I would have them go on screens as I made dinner.
 Every day may not completely follow this but it is a basic structure.

 As you put your family screen time rules together, consider your season of life and give yourself grace!
 There is no perfect way only the best way for your family.